Menemerus minshullae

-Menemerus minshullae is a species of jumping spider in the genus Menemerus that lives in South Africa, Malawi and Zimbabwe.
+Menemerus minshullae is a species of jumping spider that lives in South Africa, Malawi and Zimbabwe.
+A member of the genus Menemerus, it lives on Vachellia xanthophloea trees, using its flattened shape to hide under flakes of bark.
+It is a small- to medium-sized spider with a forward section, or cephalothorax, that is between 1.9 and 2.2 mm long and, behind that, an abdomen between 2.1 and 3.3 mm long.
+Its female is larger than the male and lighter in colour, with a dark brown rather than black carapace and lighter brown abdomen.
+Both have an abdomen that has a large, leaf-shaped, pattern.
+Its copulatory organs distinguish the species from others in the genus.
+The male has a very short embolus with a larger accompanying conductor.
+The female epigyne, the external visible part of its copulatory organs, has two pockets that have strongly sclerotized edges.
 The species was first described in 1999 by Wanda Wesołowska, one of over 500 descriptions she has completed during her lifetime.
 She originally identified the male as a different species, named Menemerus manicus, but merged the two in 2007.
-It is small to medium-sized spider with a cephalothorax that is between 1.9 and 2.2 mm long and an abdomen between 2.1 and 3.3 mm long.
-The female is larger than the male and lighter, with a dark brown rather than black carapace and lighter brown abdomen.
-The abdomen has a large, leaf-shaped, pattern.
-It lives on Vachellia xanthophloea trees, using its flattened shape to hide under flakes of bark.
-The copulatory organs distinguish the species from others in the genus.
-The male has a very short embolus with a larger accompanying conductor.
-The female epigyne has two pockets that have strongly sclerotized edges.

-Taxonomy
+Taxonomy and etymology

-Menemerus minshullae is a species of jumping spider that was first described by the Polish arachnologist Wanda Wesołowska in 1999.
-She described two species, one named Menemerus minshullae and the other Menemerus manicus, but further discoveries led to the realisation that the two were simply the female and male respectively of the same species and so the two were combined under the current name.
+Menemerus minshullae is a species of jumping spider, a member of the family Salticidae, that was first described by the Polish arachnologist Wanda Wesołowska in 1999.
+She described two species, one named Menemerus minshullae and the other Menemerus manicus, but further discoveries led to the realisation that the two were simply the female and male respectively of the same species.
+In consequence, the two were combined under the current name.
 It is one of over 500 species identified by during her career, making her one of the most prolific in the field.
 She allocated the spider to the genus Menemerus.
-The genus was first described in 1868 by Eugène Simon and contains over 60 species.
-The genus name derives from two Greek words, meaning certainly and diurnal.
-The genus shares some characteristics with the genera Hypaeus and Pellenes.
+The genus was first described in 1868 by the French arachnologist Eugène Simon and contains over 60 species.

+Menemerus shares some characteristics with the genera Hypaeus and Pellenes.
 Genetic analysis has shown that the genus is related to the genera Helvetia and Phintella.
-It was placed in the tribe Heliophaninae and then, when that tribe was renamed by Wayne Maddison in 2015, Chrysillini.
+The genus was placed in the tribe Heliophaninae until that was reconstituted as Chrysillini by Canadian scientist Wayne Maddison in 2015.
 The tribe is ubiquitous across most of the continents of the world.
 It is allocated to the subclade Saltafresia in the clade Salticoida.
-In 2016, Prószyński created a group of genera named Menemerines after the genus.
-The vast majority of the species in Menemerines are members of the genus, with additional examples from Kima and Leptorchestes.
+In 2016, Polish arachnologist Jerzy Prószyński created a group of genera named Menemerines after the genus.
+The vast majority of the species in Menemerines are members of the genus Menemerus, with additional examples from Kima and Leptorchestes.

+The spider's generic name derives from two Greek words, meaning certainly and diurnal.
 The species is named in honour of Jacqui Minshull, a curator of spiders at the Natural History Museum of Zimbabwe.
+The female holotype is stored in the Museum of Comparative Zoology in Cambridge, Massachusetts, and the male holotype is stored in the Natural History Museum of Zimbabwe in Bulawayo.
+The male formed part of a collection by George and Elizabeth Peckham.